 EC Services - Money In

-If you tag a Money In transaction as EC Services, this sale is outside the scope of UK VAT, according to HMRC's rules on the place of supply, so you need to set the VAT rate as N/A.
+If you tag a Money In transaction as EC Services, this sale is outside the scope of UK VAT, according to HMRC's rules on the place of supply, so you need to set the VAT rate as 'Out of Scope'.

 So it won't put any VAT in box 1.

-But it will put the amount in box 6 if you're not on the flat rate scheme, even though usually sales outside the scope of VAT don't go in here, because HMRC specifies that sales of services to the EU do go into box 6 - unless you're on the flat rate scheme, in which case sales of EC services won't be in box 6 because they're not part of your flat rate turnover.
-Further information can be found in paragraph 3.7 of this gov.uk article.
+But it will put the amount in box 6, even though usually sales outside the scope of VAT don't go in here, because HMRC specifies that sales of services to the EU do go into box 6.
+Further information can be found in paragraph 3.7 and 4.1 of this gov.uk article.

 EC Services - Money Out

-If you tag a Money Out transaction as EC Services, you also need to set the VAT rate as 0%, so that FreeAgent doesn't reclaim input VAT.
-Don't use Auto VAT or any of the other rates.
+If you tag a Money Out transaction as EC Services, you also need to set the VAT rate as 'Auto', so that FreeAgent doesn't reclaim input VAT.

 Nothing will appear in box 2 or box 9 of your VAT return, because those boxes are just for goods.